Memorial Day marks the unofficial start of summer and the first three day weekend in months for many in the US.

 Family caregivers who join senior loved ones in their Memorial Day observances are demonstrating to the seniors just how important they and their feelings are to us.

-Memorial Day can be a hard time for many seniors, even if they don’t let it show.
+Memorial Day can be a difficult and emotional time for many seniors, even if they don’t let it show.
 Having a family member on whom they can lean can help make the day easier and even create new memories for everyone involved.

 Many seniors have difficulty getting out to participate in the traditions that are still important to them, which can make them feel even worse about the day, especially if they are alone with their thoughts all day.